Are Citrus Oils Safe in Sunlight?

 Citrus Essential Oils: Safe vs. Risky in Sunlight

 Citrus oils are refreshing, energizing, and often used for mood balance.
 But not all citrus oils are safe on the skin under sunlight.
-Some contain furanocoumarins, natural compounds that react with UV rays and trigger phototoxicity—causing redness, irritation, or burns.
+Some contain furanocoumarins, natural compounds that react with UV rays and trigger phototoxicity — causing redness, irritation, or burns.
 Understanding which are risky and which are safe helps moms protect both themselves and their little ones.

 Risky Citrus Oils (Cold-Pressed)

-Includes Oils Such As: Bergamot, Lemon, Lime, Grapefruit, Bitter Orange
+Phototoxic oils: Bergamot, Lemon, Lime, Grapefruit, Bitter Orange

 Phototoxic Risk: High